The purpose of a library policy is to:

 - Vehicle registration (current)

-A child (age 5 and up) may acquire a children’s library card with their parent or guardian being the primary owner of the card.
-Therefore the parent or guardian is responsible for the account and able to gain access to information about the account.
+A child (age 5 and up) may acquire a children’s library card with their parent or guardian or caregiver being the primary owner of the card.
+Therefore, the parent, guardian or caregiver is responsible for the account and able to gain access to information about the account.
+A caregiver must be at least 18 years old.
 Once a child is able to obtain a government issued photo ID and parental permission, they may have their own adult card; no one other than the child may have access to this card.

 Anyone over the age of 16 does not have to have parental permission to obtain an adult library card.